liukai-tech/serialDataMonitor/README.md

 ## Credits

-Thanks to Godot Engine developpers who have done this excellent multiplatform development tool.
+Thanks to Godot Engine developpers who have done this excellent multiplatform development tool

 ## License